#bitwise is a computing-focused reading lounge that

 ,b Write article about type theory

-The above message contains the ,b
+The above message contains the ,b command that is

 recognised by the channel bot.
 The ,b

-command begins a 30 minute timebox for
+or ,begin command begins a 30 minute timebox for

 your activity by default.
 After 30 minutes, when your timebox